SevenChan07/pensieve/README.md

 # pensieve

-Used to store knowledge I should know.
+Used to review stored memories.